 Before the inspection, review any documents the team leader deems necessary.

-Participate with the inspection team leader and the regional senior risk analyst in the selection process
+Participate with the inspection team leader and the regional senior risk analyst (SRA) in the selection process of the inspection samples (determine which SSCs, programs, and fire areas or zones are to be inspected in this inspection).

 Review NFPA 805, 2001 Edition.